panza-org/panza/documentation/InputDatePicker.md

 `InputDatePicker` (component)
 =============================

+InputDatePicker a cross-platform InputRow inputting dates.

+On iOS devices, the row examples to reveal DatePickerIOS when selected.
+The humanized date should be supplied as the value prop, and it should be updated when the value of the date-picker changes.

-Provides a cross-platform InputRow that prompts the user with a native date-picker.
-On iOS devices, it expands the input to reveal the date-picker.
-On Android, it prompts the user for a date-picker in a popup.
+On Anroid, the date-picker prompts the user to select a date in a modal menu.

 Props
 -----